 Upon approval of the Resolution, the Finance Director will provide notice to the tax collector that the special assessment of the unpaid balance should be imposed against each of the subject properties at the same time and in the same manner as ordinary municipal taxes.
-Adoption of the Resolution in a timely manner is essential to direct the Finance Director to assess the subject properties in July of each fiscal year, and reimbursement will close these cases in their entirety.
+Adoption of the Resolution in a timely manner is essential to direct the Finance Director to assess the subject properties in each fiscal year, and reimbursement will facilitate the closure of these cases.